 Specifically, OSA occurs when the muscles in the back of your throat relax.
 These muscles support all of the surrounding tissues such as the tonsils and the side walls of the throat.
 When the muscles relax, the airway narrows or closes.
-Your brain senses this inability to breath and briefly wakes you from sleep to reopen the airway.
+Your brain senses this inability to breathe and briefly wakes you from sleep to reopen the airway.
 These lapses in sleep can be so brief you don’t even remember them.
 These actions can involve a snorting, choking, or gasping sound and can repeat the pattern up to 30 times per hour all night.

 In CSA, your brain doesn’t tell your breathing muscles to do their job.
 Consequently, you make no effort to breathe for a short period of time.
 You then awaken with shortness of breath or have difficulty even falling asleep.

 Certain factors increase your risk for sleep apnea.
 These are for OSA: